-Dr. Andridge's research is focused on imputation methods for missing data, primarily in large-scale probability samples and group randomized trials.
-She focuses on methods for imputing data when missingness is driven by the missing values themselves (missing not at random).
-She also conducts research on measures of selection bias for nonprobability samples.
+Dr. Andridge's research is focused on imputation methods for missing data, primarily when missingness is driven by the missing values themselves (missing not at random), and on measures of selection bias for nonprobability samples.
 She also works on statistical challenges that arise in analysis of data from group-randomized trials.
 She collaborates with researchers across campus, including the Institute for Behavioral Medicine Research, the Nisonger Center for Excellence in Developmental Disabilities, and The OSU Comprehensive Cancer Center, and serves as Lead Methodologist for several state-sponsored population-based surveys.
-She is an Elected Fellow of the American Statistical Association.
+She is an Elected Fellow of the American Statistical Association (2020).

 Complete list of published work on PubMed: http://go.osu.edu/andridgepubs

-Developing and evaluating statistical methods for handling missing data, for assessing nonignorable selection bias, and for group-randomized trials
+Developing and evaluating statistical methods for handling missing data, for assessing nonignorable selection bias, and for group-randomized trials.

 - MS, Biostatistics, University of Michigan, 2005

 - West B, Andridge RR (2023).
 Evaluating pre-election polling estimates using a new measure of non-ignorable selection bias.
 Public Opinion Quarterly, online advance access, https://doi.org/10.1093/poq/nfad018

 - Andridge RR, Thompson JK (2023).
 Adapting nearest neighbor for multiple imputation: Advantages, challenges, and drawbacks.
 Journal of Survey Statistics and Methodology, 11; 213-233.